How to change employee behaviour

 Employees need to have the practical ability to make behavioural changes.
 For instance, they need to have access to important information, and necessary learning materials.
 They may need training, coaching or the support of a mentor.
 Feedback is a critical component in developing ability, whether the physical ability to complete an action or the psychological ability to understand and do something new.

+At the same time, another barrier to your employee’s ability is their attention span, and ability to retain information.
+Note that people learn at different paces, and with differing abilities.
 Information fatigue, also known as cognitive overload, describes the phenomenon of overloading the brain with information.
 Your employees cannot focus on hoards of new information, nor retain it.
 Information fatigue is a major challenge in highly regulated sectors in particular.
 If you are trying to get your employees to follow new regulations, they can easily become overwhelmed quickly.

 People don’t make behavioural changes, overnight.
 It is challenging to find the balance between providing necessary information, and overwhelming the employee.
 Remember that this process takes time.